Aditya-Verma251/ai212-weapon-detection/README.md

 # ai212-weapon-detection
-weapon detection system for uhhhh
+weapon detection system for security
+goal: input - any image
+      output - if a wepon is present or not